MindscapeHQ/raygun4net/README.md

 ==========

-[Raygun](http://raygun.com) provider for .NET Framework This package is up to date with .NET 7
+[Raygun](http://raygun.com) provider for .NET Framework This package supports up to .NET 7

 Installation
 ====================